How Much Is a Typical Buyer Rebate?

 7. They Make a Realtor Stand Out

-The way rebates help homebuyers is very simple.
-You get cash back at the end of your real estate transaction.
+A realtor rebate helps home buyers by offering them cash back at the end of their real estate transaction.
 This is money that would have been kept by the realtor, and it's not exactly "chump change," either.

 Having a rebate can offer enough extra cash to cover moving costs, buy new furniture, or update a part of your new home.
 Besides, who doesn't like getting money back after they buy something?
 Buyer rebates are the ultimate "cash back" perk in real estate.